ReliableDragon/NestedGenerator/README.md

 ```

 ### Using Strings in State
-Strings are allowed in states, but are much more limited than numerical values.
+Strings are allowed in states, but support fewer operations.
 They can be stored into states, read from them, and compared for
 equality/inequality.
 Other operations may work, but are not supported.
-They cannot be used to modify any values in choices, and are mostly just
-provided to allow an easier way to indicate categorical data than using integers and remembering what they correspond to.

 For example, you could set the 'nobility' state to 'baron', and check against it later on, but there is no ability to see if a string is in a list,
-or to insert it into a choice.
+check if it's a substring of another string, or anything like that.

+### Interpolation
+State values can be inserted into a choice by putting the state name, surrounded by percent signs, such as '%my_state%'.
+The state will then be
+replaced by whatever value is in that state when that clause is evaluated.
+(For more on evaluation order, see below.)
+If the state is not present
+when evaluated, the interpolation test will be removed.
+If there is any choice text associated with the interpolation, you can surround it in a
+bracket clause, as detailed above.

+### Execution Order
+Execution occurs from left to right, evaluating each substitution token, subtable call, and random number generation as it is found,
+before proceeding on.

+If the order of substitution tokens is overridden, each token "owns" the text between itself and the next token,
+and that owned text will be evaluated left-to-right for subtable calls and RNG before proceeding on to the next token.
+The text before any tokens will be evaluated first, as if there was a virtual "0th token" at the start of the choice.

 ## Examples
 An example file, demonstrating many of these features, is present in test_places.txt.
 (Note that this test file also tests some code functions, specifically